 Prague’s Best ‘Sweet’ Treats

-We’ll help you satisfy your sweet tooth with our guide to Prague’s Best ‘Sweet’ Treats!
-Read on to discover what to try in the Czech capital.
+Wondering what are the best sweets to try in Prague?
+We’ll help you satisfy your sweet tooth with our guide to the best treats in the Czech capital!

 Europe is famous for its delicious desserts, and Prague is no exception.
 From pastries to cakes, you’ll find Prague’s best ‘sweet’ treats all in our guide!
 While in Prague, be on the lookout for Cukrarna (bakeries) where you can be sure to find freshly baked and coffee to keep you going on your travels.
 Ready to dive into the world of Czech pastries and cakes?
 Read our guide on Prague’s Best ‘Sweet’ Treats!

 This had to be first on our guide to Prague’s best ‘sweet’ treats.
 Why?
 Trdelnik is a famous dessert in Prague and is an absolute must try!
 But we need to be honest with you: this tasty treat isn’t even Czech, but it won’t stop us from eating and recommending it!

 This brioche-like treat is next on our guide to Prague’s best ‘sweet’ treats.
 Initially considered a wedding dessert, they can be found all over the country now and are an absolute dream.
 While they’re typically made with a poppy seed filling, you can find other flavours such as apricot, blueberry, strawberry jam, and white, sweet cheese.
 Surprisingly, Kolač isn’t overly sweet, so if you don’t want a sugar crash, this is a great option.